9 AV specs Building the playbook for international conferences in Japan (2025)

 Solutions

-Every international conference in Tokyo today is at least partially hybrid.
-Delegates expect to watch keynotes remotely, join panels from other continents, and access live translation feeds.
-That makes connectivity and bandwidth just as critical as microphones or screens.
-Yet, while Tokyo is a global leader in broadband infrastructure, events can still stumble when venue networks face stress.
+Every international conference in Tokyo today is at least partly hybrid.
+Delegates expect to stream keynotes, join panels across continents, and access real-time translation.
+That makes connectivity and bandwidth as critical as lighting or audio.
+Tokyo’s infrastructure is exceptional, yet events can still stumble when network capacity is tested.

 Challenges

-One of the most common mistakes I see is assuming venue Wi-Fi will “just work.”
-At Tokyo Big Sight, I watched a major trade symposium struggle when 500 attendees logged into the same network during a keynote.
-The stream to Europe stuttered, and the audience both onsite and online felt the drop.
-The venue had excellent baseline service, but without traffic shaping, bandwidth was throttled at peak use.
+A common assumption is that venue Wi-Fi will “just work.”
+At Tokyo Big Sight, I once watched a major trade symposium freeze mid-keynote when hundreds of delegates logged in simultaneously.
+The stream to Europe faltered, and both onsite and remote audiences felt the drop.
+The venue’s baseline service was strong, but without traffic management, bandwidth collapsed under peak demand.

 Solutions

-The first step is a network audit.
-Before signing a contract, ask venues for detailed data: line speed, maximum capacity, number of concurrent connections supported.
-Both JNTO and ICCA stress that these audits should be mandatory for hybrid-ready events.
-At the Tokyo International Forum, for example, event organizers can pre-arrange dedicated fiber lines—but only if requests are made months ahead.
+Start with a network audit.
+Before signing a venue contract, request detailed data on line speed, capacity, and concurrent connections.
+Both JNTO and ICCA recommend treating this as standard practice for hybrid-ready events.
+At the Tokyo International Forum, for instance, organizers can pre-book dedicated fiber—but only months in advance.

-Third, formalize expectations with service level agreements (SLAs).
-Pre-agree on minimum speeds, uptime guarantees, and rapid response times.
-This protects against finger-pointing when bandwidth dips mid-event.
+Then, formalize expectations through service level agreements (SLAs).
+Define minimum speeds, uptime guarantees, and response times to prevent mid-event disputes.

 Challenges